RedHatGov/devsecops-workshop-code/README.md

    ./run-container.sh -c cluster -k ~/.kube/config devsecops
    ```

-1. If anything failed, you can rerun the same command to try again.
+1. If Quay fails in some say, try rerunning the same command.
+If it still fails, completely uninstall and reinstall Quay and the operator by following [these short steps](#quay-problems).
+If anything else failed, try rerunning the same command.
 Sometimes for one reason or another there are timeout issues, but the deployment is fully idempotent.
 This is relatively rare now.
-In the event that the deployment fails on the same step more than once, create an issue on GitHub and/or ping one of us on GChat.
+In the event that the deployment fails on the same step (other than Quay) more than once, create an issue on GitHub and/or ping one of us on GChat.
 1. Access your cluster at `console.apps.{{ cluster_name }}.{{ openshift_base_domain }}` - note that the Console route was shortened from the RHPDS default.
 Your students should sign in at `dashboard.apps.{{ cluster_name }}.{{ openshift_base_domain }}`.

 ## Other use cases